Jefferson in Frederick County, Maryland — The American Northeast (Mid-Atlantic)

 For many Federals, tiny Jefferson was one of the first towns they encountered after crossing the Potomac River.
 Numerous regiments unfurled their flags and marched through to the beat of drums.
 The residents welcomed them, and some fed the dusty men free of charge.
 Maj.
 Charles Mattocks later recalled “the fine little village of Jefferson”: “Here for the first time for 9 months our entrance was greeted with the ‘red, white, and blue.’...
 Here for the first time in 9 months our eyes were feasted upon pretty girls and well-dressed citizens!
 One beautiful damsel threw me a nice bouquet.”

 Location.
 39° 21.621′ N, 77° 31.898′ W. Marker is in Jefferson, Maryland, in Frederick County.
 Marker is on Lander Road, on the right when traveling north.
-Touch for map.
 Located about 50 feet down a service road running parallel to Jefferson Pike (US 340).
 Close to the Jefferson Volunteer Fire Department parking lot.
+Touch for map.
 Marker is in this post office area: Jefferson MD 21755, United States of America.
+Touch for directions.

 Also see . . .
 St. Paul's Lutheran Church History.
 (Submitted on August 16, 2007, by Craig Swain of Leesburg, Virginia.)